+- 1. Prevention of malnutrition Priority

+- 2. Early childhood development Priority

+- 3. Maternal and Child Health Priority

-- 2. Management of SAM and MAM children
+- 4. Management of SAM and MAM children

-- Safe drinking water, improved sanitation and prevention from water borne diseases
+- 5. Safe drinking water, improved sanitation and prevention from water borne diseases

-- Early childhood development

 - 1. Strengthen partnerships and coalitions with public and private actors. - 2.
 Networking and collaboration with technical agencies - 3.
 Develop innovative IT based solutions for knowledge sharing, monitoring and program delivery to enhance effectiveness. - 4.
 Capacity building of partner organisations on various aspects of nutrition programming